Spartan-CSharp/HotelManagementApp/README.md

 ### Bookings Table

 The homework from Lesson 39, Guests Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create the table that holds the room reservations (bookings).

+### Starter Data

+The homework from Lesson 40, Starter Data, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to insert some starter data into our database, so that we have something to test against.